flemm0/PM_566/02-assignment/README.md

 dat <- merge(

-  #group by variables "hispanic" and "male", then compute the mean of in_names for each group and assign to temporary variable x
+  #group by variables "hispanic" and "male", then compute the mean of in_names for each group and assign to temporary table x
   x = dat[,
   setNames(lapply(.SD, mean, na.rm = TRUE), out_names),
   .SDcols = in_names,
   by  = .(hispanic, male)
   ],

-  #merge temporary variable x back with main data table to add new columns containing averages
+  #merge temporary table x back with main data table to add new columns containing averages
   y = dat,
   by.x = c("hispanic", "male"),
   by.y = c("hispanic", "male")